Gordon Mathison

 Gordon Clunes Mackay Mathison FRCP (10 August 1883 – 18 May 1915) was a physician, medical researcher, and soldier.

 Appointed the first director of the Walter and Eliza Hall Institute of Medical Research in Melbourne, Australia, he died on 18 May 1915, from wounds received in action on 10 May 1915 during the Gallipoli campaign, before he could take up the position.

 Family

 The eldest of the three children of Hector Munro Mathison (1850-1895), a State School headmaster, and Mary Martha Mathison (1860-1942), née Barber, Gordon Clunes Mackay Mathison was born at Stanley, near Beechworth, Victoria on 10 August 1883.
 An older brother, also known as Gordon Clunes Mackay Mathison, had died on 13 January 1883, aged six months.

 Soon after his birth, the family moved to Elsternwick, Victoria, where both his father and younger brother Robert Mackay (born 1894) died in 1895.

 Education

 Primary

 He attended Elsternwick State School, where his father and mother both taught, and his father was the headmaster.

 Secondary

 He attended Caulfield Grammar School from 1896 to 1900, where his scholarship and good character were later remembered.

 Tertiary

-As a member of Queen's College, Mathison studied medicine at the University of Melbourne, receiving many academic awards, from 1901 to 1905.
+As a member of Ormond College, Mathison studied medicine at the University of Melbourne, receiving many academic awards, from 1901 to 1905.